davidlamt/personal-blog/content/post/personal-thoughts/30-year-without-social-media.md

 While it is true that I am reaching my goals a bit quicker, it is not at the rate at which it should seem.
 All the "free" time that came from removing social media is not evenly distributed into productive goals.

 Regretfully, I do find myself slacking off with some of that extra time every now and then.
 However, I do subscribe to the belief that we need time to relax and have fun.
-As a result, I now subscribe to the following statement.

 **It is not a waste of time if you plan on doing it**.